Zenlytic/zenlytic-docs/docs/5_development_environment/4_cli.md

 ### Initialize

-To initialize your project run this command
+To initialize your project run this command.

 ```
 $ ml init